dustinpfister/blog_posts/_posts/python-example-dice.md

 ## 1 - The /lib/dice.py module

 First off is the dice module that I worked out that will be used in my main index file that will be called from the command line.
-The dice librray will make use of the random standard library that helps to make quick work of a librray like this.
+The dice librray will make use of the [random standard library](/2021/01/22/python-standard-library-random/) that helps to make quick work of a librray like this.
 The method that I wil be using is the rand int method that will do rounding for me, I just need to give a low and high number.

-For my main roll die function the low number will always be 1, and the high number will be a sides argument that will default to the ushual 6.
+For my main roll die function the low number that I will be using with the random int method will always be 1, and the high number will be a sides argument that will default to the ushual 6.
+Each time I call the roll die function I will then get a random number between 1 and 6 by default, but I can change the number of sides to something like 20 for other projects in which I might use something like this.

 ```python
 import random;